Strand PHIL.I Definitions of Philanthropy

 Display the Forms of Bullying (Handout).
 Read through the list together and allow time for discussion of examples or personal observations, including how bullies benefit and why victims choose not to speak up.

-Ask the students to share their thoughts about what they believe are some of the effects of bullying behavior on the individuals involved, the school, and the community.
 Draw four columns on the board with the titles Bully, Victim, School Community, and Community.
 Write in the chart, their brainstormed ideas about the effects of bullying on these different people.

 - Share with students that bullying affects how people feel about themselves, one another, and the safety of the school or community.
 The victims of bullying have lower attendance, grades, and graduation rates.
-And in extreme cases, victims react with violence or commit suicide as a direct result of bullying (Columbine Incident, Virginia Tech Shootings).
+And in extreme cases, victims react with violence or commit suicide as a direct result of bullying.
 Bullying affects more than the victim.
 The bystanders are traumatized as they agonize over how to respond.
 The school climate of communication and safety decreases with tolerance for bullying.
 The whole community is affected when its youth are violent or traumatized.
 Youth who bully may have violent tendencies, and aggression does not stop at the school door.
 People who are involved carry the issues into other areas of their lives.

 - step in to help the victim,